zielik-dev/Bondlog/README.md

 * ASP.NET Core + Blazor WASM

 ### License
-Created by Michal Zielinski for NDC (National Distribution Centre) of UK's mobile netowrk provider.
+Created by Michal Zielinski for the use of the National Distribution Centre of the UK's mobile network provider.